5X AOV | 2X Conversions | $30M+ Additional Revenue

 For Shopify stores with under 1,000 monthly sessions per variant, slow the cadence to one test at a time and extend the test duration to 21–28 days for statistical confidence.

-The best Shopify CRO apps for 2026 are not a long list.
+The best Shopify conversion rate optimization apps for 2026 are not a long list.
 Most stores need 5–7 well-chosen tools across analytics, behavior tracking, A/B testing, reviews, email, and recovery.
 There are no fully integrated CRO platforms for Shopify that handle every category natively, so the right Shopify CRO software stack is built from one tool per category, integrated through Shopify's app ecosystem and a tag manager (GTM, native Shopify pixels).

 For the deep dives on each app category, see Skai Lama's existing app guides: best Shopify bundle apps, best Shopify checkout upsell apps, best Shopify bulk discount code generator apps, and best Shopify tiered pricing apps.